Find out about magic, magicians and conjuring using magic resources from the W G Alma Conjuring Collection and other sources

 To create a list of the items in the WG Alma Conjuring Collection, search the catalogue using the terms 'magic tricks OR magicians' and limit the search to subject.
 The results list will also give a range of options to look at specific areas of the list.
 For instance, you could choose only DVDs or only pictures.

-If you find books on the Library catalogue that are from the WG Alma Conjuring Collection, these can be ordered.
-The retrieval times are about 30 minutes.
-They will be delivered to the Heritage Collections Reading Room and can only be read in that room.
+If you find books on the Library catalogue that are from the WG Alma Conjuring Collection, most can be ordered using your State Library Victoria membership barcode.
+Retrievals take about 30 minutes.
+(The cut-off time for same day deliveries is 5.30pm).
+Books will be delivered to the Heritage Collections Reading Room and can only be read in that room.

 Almost all images from the Collection have been digitised and are available through the catalogue.
 It should be noted that photographs within the Alma Collection may be of variable quality.
 This is because Will Alma took many photographs of images in magazines and newspapers.
 The quality of an image online will give a clear indication of the quality of a reproduction of the image.
 Try the 'Images & posters' tab above.